Luis van Isschot

 Office Location: Sidney Smith Hall, 100 St George St, Room 3109, Toronto, ON M5S 3G3

-His current research concerns the Inter-American Court of Human Rights.
+His is currently working on the history of the Inter-American Court of Human Rights.
 Since the late 1980s there has been a dramatic tendency towards the international judicialization of rights claims.
 While this trend is global, nowhere has its impact been greater than in Latin America.
 In a short period of time, court proceedings from Madrid, Spain to San José, Costa Rica have transformed the way in which human rights advocacy in the region is organized.
 The aim of this project is to understand the effects of these cases on the societies concerned.

-Luis van Isschot’s work emerges out of the creative tension between scholarship and practice.
-For more than a decade he has been academically and professionally concerned with international human rights.
-He has conducted research and worked on behalf of non-governmental organizations in Colombia, Peru, Guatemala, and Mexico, as well as Haiti and the Great Lakes region of Africa.
+For more than a decade Luis van Isschot he has been academically and professionally concerned with international human rights.
+He has conducted research and worked on behalf of non-governmental organizations in Latin America, North America and Africa.

 He received his PhD in History from McGill University in 2010.
 Prior to his appointment to the University of Toronto, van Isschot worked at the Centre for Oral History and Digital Storytelling at Concordia University in Montreal, was a postdoctoral fellow at the City University of New York, and Assistant Professor of History and Human Rights at the University of Connecticut.